huachaohuang/awesome-dbdev/README.md

 - [Paxos Made Live - An Engineering Perspective](papers/replication/Paxos-Made-Live.pdf) (PODC, 2007)

-  This paper describes the experience building a fault-tolerant system *Chubby* using the Paxos consensus algorithm.
+  This paper describes the experience of building *Chubby*, a fault-tolerant storage system using the Paxos consensus algorithm.

 - [There Is More Consensus in Egalitarian Parliaments](papers/replication/Egalitarian-Paxos.pdf) (SOSP, 2013)